 They believe in me paving the way as an actress with a walking disability.
 Thanks to them, I am on my way #acting change.
 My goal: I'm working towards an Academy Award 2037 to honour their trust in me.

-Now I need help to gather money needed to cover my
+Now I need help to gather money needed my

-lawyer the fees for my artist visa application
+lawyer who helps me file the artist visa application

 that allows me to stay in the US,